Author Archives: mjs

 What AIs are not Learning (and Why)

-It is hard to build robots (including telerobots) that are useful, and harder to build autonomous robots that are robust and general.
-Current robots are built using manual programming, mathematical models, planning frameworks, and reinforcement learning.
+It is hard to make robots (including telerobots) that are useful, and harder to make autonomous robots that are general and robust.
+Current robots are created using mathematical models, planning frameworks, reinforcement learning, and manual programming.
 These methods do not … Continue reading

 Bootstrapping Developmental AIs